Caffeine and Clozapine: Can You Take Them Together?

 What happens when you take caffeine with clozapine?

-Clozapine is a second-generation antipsychotic used primarily for treatment-resistant schizophrenia and for reducing suicide risk in schizophrenia and schizoaffective disorder.
-It is one of the most effective antipsychotics available, but it has a famously narrow safety margin: too little and the psychosis returns, too much and the patient is at risk of sedation, seizures, myocarditis, respiratory depression, agranulocytosis and life-threatening arrhythmias.
+Clozapine is a second-generation antipsychotic used mainly for treatment-resistant schizophrenia and to reduce suicide risk in schizophrenia and schizoaffective disorder.
+It is one of the most effective antipsychotics available, but it has a famously narrow safety margin: too little and the psychosis can return, too much and the risk shifts toward sedation, seizures, heart effects and other serious toxicity.
+Because of this, prescribers titrate clozapine carefully and monitor it closely.

 Why is this important?